xpack/web-jekyll/_posts/releases/riscv-none-elf-gcc/2017-07-02-riscv-none-gcc-v7-1-1-1-20170702-released.md

 march=rv64imafdc/mabi=lp64d
 ```

-Plese note that not all possible combinations of architecture and ABI have libraries.
+Please note that not all possible combinations of architecture and ABI have libraries.

 ## Changes